hamidc10/BlockChain_cs646/Project4/README.md

 after running a few tests, you can see that:

 * coinbases are created for each node
+* nodes compete to mine blocks from created transactions
 * transactions and blocks are synced between nodes (in node1, node2, node3 folders)
 * account state for nodes and test wallets is updated (account_state.json)
 * node logs are printed in the node terminals showing transactions validated and blocks created